-Even though they say 50 is the new 20 (or was it the new 30?) and turning 50 is one of the most fun and amazing things in life, there’s a downside to it.
-Our bodies start falling apart (haha ok not quite that bad) and things start hurting and getting weak.
-I want to discuss some of the best vitamins women over 50 should definitely consider taking for optimal health.
+Even though they say 50 is the new 20, there’s a downside to it.
+As we age, our bodies and immune system get weaker.
+I want to discuss some of the best vitamins for women over 50 that you should definitely consider taking for optimal health.

 ***Read this before taking any vitamins or pills***

 Before we get too far into this, I’m not a health expert, nor am I any kind of health professional.
 You need to know this right now.
 What I am is a woman over 50 who does a poop ton of research on how to stay healthy over 50.
 With anything, what works for one doesn’t necessarily work for someone else.

 You have to listen to your body and pay heed to any other health issues you may have.
 Please.
 Also, do your own research and talk to your doctor before taking something someone on the internet told you to take.
 I’m not telling you to take anything.
 I’m merely suggesting that you might want to look into some of these vitamins for women over 50.